 PGDATA contains control, configuration, and data files related to the Postgres server which need to be backed up.
 Assigning the

-PGDATA directory a persistent volume claim allows PX-Backup to backup and restore Postgres server data.
+PGDATA directory a persistent volume claim allows Portworx Backup to back up and restore Postgres server data.

 Postgres suggests taking a

 CHECKPOINT to flush data to disk before any snapshots.

 If you have not used Portworx, Portworx Backup, or run Data services on Kubernetes it is a good idea to review the following information: